EESTEC-AGH-Krakow/event-logistics-facility/README.md

   * attendence check by scanning QR codes

 #### Roles in the system
-Each user needs to have at least one role assigned.
-They can have more than one, apart from participants - if you are a participant, you can have no other role.
+Each user needs to have a role assigned.
 * system administrator
   * all privileges
 * senior organiser - e.g. member of LC board or a coordinator